python/cpython/Doc/library/threading.rst

 .. note::

-   Starting with Python 2.6, this module provides PEP 8 compliant aliases and properties to replace the ``camelCase`` names that were inspired by Java's threading API.
+   Starting with Python 2.6, this module provides :pep:`8` compliant aliases and properties to replace the ``camelCase`` names that were inspired by Java's threading API.
 This updated API is compatible with that of the :mod:`multiprocessing` module.
 However, no schedule has been set for the